 Where the Light Gets In

-Delphi Hoffman, a wildchild living in London is finally getting her somewhat deliciously messy life together with a new love affair and the offer of a coveted job – until she receives the phone call she hoped would never arrive.
+Delphi Hoffman, a wildchild living in London, is finally getting her life together with a new love affair and the offer of a coveted job – until she receives the phone call she hoped would never arrive.

-This is a story of the ties that enmesh in love and death, and the journey back to self in its aftermath.
-As Delphi is blown onto the wasteland of grief and shame, she has to discover where life ends and she begins amidst the atomic fallout her actions have unleashed.
+This is a story of the ties of family that enmesh in love and death, and the journey back to self in its aftermath.
+As Delphi is blown onto the wasteland of grief and shame, she has to discover where her mother’s life ends and she begins amidst the atomic fallout her actions have unleashed.

 About the author